-The “Help after a Disaster” guide has been replaced.
-Each registrant for Individual Assistance receives a letter explaining FEMA’s Individuals and Households program.
+The "Help after a Disaster" brochure is available, this replaces the previous booklet.
+In addition, each registrant for Individual Assistance receives a letter explaining FEMA’s Individuals and Households program.

 Introduction to FEMA’s Individuals & Households Program

 FEMA’s Individuals and Households Program (IHP) may provide financial assistance and direct services for losses caused by the disaster that are not covered by insurance or another source.
-By law, FEMA is limited in the maximum amount of IHP financial assistance it can provide.
+By law, FEMA is limited in the maximum amount of IHP financial assistance it can provide for some categories of assistance.
 The Stafford Act provides that FEMA may adjust this cap annually to reflect changes in the Consumer Price Index.

 After you receive your letter from FEMA explaining the program, if you have additional questions, you can contact the FEMA Helpline (1-800-621-3362 / TTY (800) 462-7585) or visit Individual Disaster Assistance for more details.

 For web-friendly account management, visit www.DisasterAssistance.gov to set up an account, check the status of your FEMA application, view correspondence, and upload requested documents.